opnfv/vswitchperf/docs/userguide/yardstick.rst

 support two options of vswitchperf testcase execution:

-- plugin mode, which will execute native vswitchperf testcases; Tests will be executed the same way as today, but test results will be processed and reported by yardstick.
+- plugin mode, which will execute native vswitchperf testcases; Tests will be executed natively by vsperf, and test results will be processed and reported by yardstick.
 - traffic generator mode, which will run vswitchperf in **trafficgen** mode only; Yardstick framework will be used to launch VNFs and to configure